mozilla-services/docs/source/howtos/run-sync-1.5.rst

   - identity.sync.tokenserver.uri:  http://localhost:5000/token/1.0/sync/1.5

-Alternatively, if you're running your own Firefox Accounts server, and running Firefox 52 or later, see the documentation on how to :ref:`howto_run_fxa` for how to configure your client for both Sync and Firefox Accounts with a single preference.
+Alternatively, if you're running your own Mozilla accounts server, and running Firefox 52 or later, see the documentation on how to :ref:`howto_run_fxa` for how to configure your client for both Sync and Mozilla accounts with a single preference.

 Firefox for Android ("Daylight", versions 79 and later) does support using a non-Mozilla-hosted Sync server. **Before logging in**, go to App Menu > Settings
 > About Firefox and click the logo 5 times.
 You should see a "debug menu enabled" notification.
 Go back to the main menu and you will see two options for a custom account server and a custom Sync server.
 Set the Sync server to the URL given above and then log in.

-To configure Android Firefox 44 up to 78 to talk to your new Sync server, just set the "identity.sync.tokenserver.uri" exactly as above **before signing in to Firefox Accounts and Sync on your Android device**.
+To configure Android Firefox 44 up to 78 to talk to your new Sync server, just set the "identity.sync.tokenserver.uri" exactly as above **before signing in to Mozilla accounts and Sync on your Android device**.

 **Important**: *after* creating the Android account, changes to "identity.sync.tokenserver.uri" will be *ignored*.
 (If you need to change the